Lollorm/Super-Mario-Bros-AI/README.md

 ![Yoshi Island 2](https://github.com/Lollorm/Super-Mario-AI/blob/main/PPO%20Proximal%20Policy%20Optimization/Assets/YoshiIsland2.gif)

-An agent trained only on Yoshi Island 1 beating Yoshi Island 2 (look what he does with the green koopa).
+An agent trained only on Yoshi Island 1 beating Yoshi Island 2 (look at what he does with the green koopa).

 Proximal policy optimization (PPO) is a reinforcement learning algorithm developed by researchers at OpenAI, specifically, it is a policy gradient method.
 It has proven effective in challenging environments, for example an agent trained with this algorithm (OpenAI Five) was the first AI to [beat the world champions in an esports game](https://openai.com/index/openai-five-defeats-dota-2-world-champions/), and therefore it is perfect for Mario.